 What is NaNoWriMo?

-National Novel Writing Month (or NaNoWriMo for short) is an annual write-a-thon that takes place for the month of November each year.
+National Novel Writing Month (or NaNoWriMo for short) is an annual write-a-thon that takes place in November each year.

-Founded by writer Chris Baty ‘accidentally’ in 1999, NaNoWriMo has grown from 21 participants in its first year to hundreds of thousands of registered participants annually.
-Its ethos is:
+Founded by writer Chris Baty ‘accidentally’ in 1999, NaNoWriMo is 501(c)(3) nonprofit organization.
+Annual participants have grown from 21 in its first year to 427,653 writers participating in 2021.
+The writing organization’s ethos is:

 … to help people find their voices, achieve creative goals, and build new worlds — on and off the page.NaNoWriMo.org